brendanmetzger/bloc/README.md

 - a method starting with *rig* as in `rigThisThing` will always be returning a new instance of some object.
 Unlike a factory method, it will always provide you with the exact same object type back, but perhaps configured differently due to method arguments or environmental variables. **If you see a `$variable = $obj->rigMe();` the $variable will be an object!**

 ## Templates
+#### Goals
+- eliminate ugly looping structure
+- eliminate conditions
+- enforce perfect structure (with nicely formatted output as some icing)
+- absolutely no logic in the view files
+- recursive (partials insert partials) with no additional flags or programming needed.

-Still under development, but they are all HTML and data is supplied via simple tagging with `[@var]`.
-The rules for tagging must be:
+Still under development, but they templates are 100% HTML (really XML) and data is supplied via simple tagging with `[@var]`.

 ### Syntax
 - the entire node must start with `[` and end with `]` and somewhere inside must contain an alphanumeric key bounded by the `@` symbol and a whitespace character.
 Remember, an attribute is a node as well, so same rules apply.